1995 Zapatista Crisis

-The 1995 Zapatista Crisis refers to the aftermath of the 1994 Zapatista uprisings, which began as a result of the 1991 revision of Article 27 of Mexico's Constitution.
-This revision caused unrest in Chiapas's Southern Mexican state, as many indigenous tribes believed the article's revision negatively affected them due to the new economic policies.
+The 1995 Zapatista Crisis was a political crisis in Mexico in the aftermath of the 1994 Zapatista uprisings, which began as a result of the 1991 revision of Article 27 of Mexico's Constitution.
+This revision caused unrest in the southern Mexican state of Chiapas, as many indigenous tribes believed that the article's revision negatively affected them due to the new economic policies.
 Violence ensued over several years, and the many peace deals proposed by the Mexican government were rejected.
-In the early days of the new government administration, President Ernesto Zedillo took a series of decisions that contradicted decisions from the earlier administration.
+After he came to power in 1994, President Ernesto Zedillo engaged in a series of actions that contradicted policies of previous administrations.

-Political context
+Context

-1994 Mexico Political Assassinations
+1994 political assassinations

-Prior to the 1994 Mexico general election and the presidential inauguration, there were politically motivated assassinations directly tied to the 1994 Presidential elections and internal warfare between factions of the Institutional Revolutionary Party (PRI).
-Luis Donaldo Colosio, President Carlos Salinas de Gortari's handpicked successor and PRI presidential candidate, was assassinated in March 1994, and Ernesto Zedillo, financial policy expert and Colosio's campaign manager, was the new PRI presidential candidate despite never holding an elective office before nor serving as a member of the PRI's inner circle.
+Prior to the 1994 Mexico general election and the inauguration of President Ernesto Zedillo, there were politically motivated assassinations tied to the 1994 presidential elections and internal warfare between factions of the Institutional Revolutionary Party (PRI).
+Luis Donaldo Colosio, President Carlos Salinas de Gortari's handpicked successor and PRI presidential candidate, was assassinated in March 1994, and Zedillo, a financial policy expert and Colosio's campaign manager, was chosen as the PRI's new presidential candidate despite never having held an elected office or served as a member of the PRI's inner circle.
 The other high-level political assassination was José Francisco Ruiz Massieu, PRI Secretary-General and President Salinas' former brother-in-law.
 The murder laid bare the conflict among the political elites.

-Government Investigation
+Government investigation

 The Mexican government investigated the political crimes, and to give credibility to the investigations of these political crimes, President Zedillo appointed Antonio Lozano Gracia, a member of the opposition political party National Action Party (PAN), as Attorney General.
-Raúl Salinas de Gortari, the older brother of former president Salinas, was implicated and arrested for Francisco Ruiz Massieu's assassination with President Zedillo's approval of the arrest, breaking with the tradition that sitting presidents protect their predecessor.
-President Zedillo received lukewarm support from his own party PRI, and as a series of crises struck his administration, he had no secure influence in the PRI to back him.
+Raúl Salinas de Gortari, the older brother of former president Salinas, was implicated and arrested for Francisco Ruiz Massieu's assassination with Zedillo's approval of the arrest, breaking with the tradition that sitting presidents protect their predecessor.
+Zedillo received lukewarm support from his own party PRI, and as a series of crises struck his administration, he had no secure influence in the PRI to back him.

-Lacandon Jungle secret meeting
+Lacandon Jungle meeting

-On January 5, 1995, the Secretary of Interior Esteban Moctezuma began a secret meeting process with Subcomandante Marcos called "Steps Toward Peace" They took place in the village of Guadalupe Tepeyac, belonging to the municipality of Pantelho, Chiapas.
+On January 5, 1995, the Secretary of Interior Esteban Moctezuma began a secret meeting process with Subcomandante Marcos called "Steps Toward Peace".
+They took place in the village of Guadalupe Tepeyac, belonging to the municipality of Pantelho, Chiapas.
 Important specific agreements that both parties agreed to comply with were reached, in which the Mexican army withdraw of particular points, such as San Andres Larrainzar, and Marcos accepted a group of citizens to be involved in a formal negotiation to start in a couple of weeks.
-Due to the fast progress of talks in the steps toward peace, the possibility of an agreement looked very close, and thus Marcos wrote, "I am being threatened by unemployment".
+Due to the fast progress of talks in the Steps Toward Peace, the possibility of an agreement looked very close, and thus Marcos wrote, "I am being threatened by unemployment".